What Is The Cost Of A Workplace Injury?

 Workplace injuries cost both employers and employees money.
 Not only this, but the costs add up as it comes in different forms.
 These are direct and indirect costs.

-Direct costs are probably the most obvious examples of how workplace injuries cost those involved.
+Direct costs are probably the most obvious example of how workplace injuries cost those involved.
 According to the Workers’ Compensation Board of Nova Scotia, direct costs can fall into four categories.
 These categories are:

 - Human Resources/Recruitment